libbymiller/libbybot_eleven/doc/README.md

  * connect the servo to 5V, GND and D4 (orange)
  * Figure out where 90 degrees is (using ("2 90") in serial)

-Place that point at the front of the lamp, altering the white plastic part if need be.
-Screw in the white plastic part to the spindle.
+Place that point at the front of the lamp.

 Wedge the servo into the holes you made, gluegunning it in as well.